 There are many things to address when dealing with a funeral.
 Deciding between an open casket or a closed casket is just one of the many.
 Sometimes, a closed casket is the only option (we're going to come back to that), but most of the time, you need to decide between the two kinds.

 For instance, if children will attend the funeral service, seeing someone they really cared about and loved may be incredibly difficult.
 Therefore, a closed casket will be the better choice.
-Children and highly emotional people will always find it consuming and difficult to bare the view of the deceased.
+Children and highly emotional people will always find it consuming and difficult to bear the view of the deceased.
 The sealed casket service is the wiser option in such situations.

 What are the fundamental aspects of an open casket funeral?